 Bridges Out of Poverty workshops are presented in partnership with United Way of Greater Stark County and approved for 3.5 CEU’s for social workers.

-33% of our hard working Greater Stark County neighbors are living paycheck to paycheck with no clear path to a more stable future.
+13.3% of the population for whom poverty status is determined in Stark County, OH (364,905 people) live below the poverty line, living paycheck to paycheck with no clear path to a more stable future.

 GET INVOLVED.
 United Way of Greater Stark County’s Bridges Out of Poverty workshop helps organizations understand the causes of poverty, the hidden rules of each economic class, mental models of economic class, language barriers, family structure and more.